hamium/smp-wiki/docs/factions/gc.md

 At the start of Season 4, Reguleo decided to rebrand and restructure the Greenies, renaming the faction to "Greenie Company".
 It was a throwback to his old faction he had created, the Venevian Company, before the start of the Greenies in Season 3.
 Reguleo established the official Greenies base on a small spruce island, and the base was rapidly expanded by Fraderz and SparkSteel8.
 Targaros however, decided not to rejoin the faction.

 The base is still a work in progress, but recent business deals with the [Areial Empire](factions/ae.md) has rapidly expedited that process.

+After a while, Unium got tired of Reguleo reviving the greenies each season, so Reguleo and Spark took the decision to rename the faction to **"Venvian Company"**

 ## Achievements